 About a week before we go away we normally get the car in for a quick service at a garage, so it can be checked over for things we might have missed.
-Plus it gives us a peace of mind when we are hundred’s of miles away from home.
-Then the day before we go away my husband will check the tyres, lights and screen wash levels that sort of thing to make sure we are fit for travel.
+But let’s say you have a Ram truck and you might want to save a couple of pounds then my suggestion is to buy your ram truck accessories online and let your mechanic assemble it.
+If you follow this step it gives us a peace of mind when we are hundreds of miles away from home.
+Then the day before we go away my husband will check the tyres, lights, and screenwash levels that sort of thing to make sure we are fit for travel.

-We always plan when we are going to leave, we always aim to be on the road for 6am.
+We always plan when we are going to leave, we always aim to be on the road for 6 am.
 It means waking up early but we try to get as far as we can up the A30 before we hit commuter traffic.
-Plus we always stop around 830-900 am ish for breakfast.
-This is always are longest stint in the car as we are fresh and excited to be going away.
+Plus we always stop around 830-900 am-ish for breakfast.
+This is always the longest stint in the car as we are fresh and excited to be going away.

-We then take our next stop around 11am for a toilet/freshen up and tea break.
-We don;t stop again (unless emergency toilet break needed!) until we arrive in Derbyshire between 100-200 pm ish depending on traffic.
+We then take our next stop around 11 am for a toilet/freshen up and tea break.
+We don’t stop again (unless emergency toilet breaks needed!) until we arrive in Derbyshire between 100-200 pm-ish depending on traffic.

 It’s important to take regular breaks when driving long distances.

 Always take some snacks for the car, I even pack sandwiches in a cool bag.
 Motorway services are extremely expensive so my money-saving tip is to take a trip to a supermarket the day before you travel and stock up on necessities.
 I take bottles of water, chocolate, sweets, and homemade sandwiches.
 Maybe a can of Pringles as well!